wp-plugins/catablog/readme.txt

 6. CataBlog is now localized for Español.

 == Changelog ==

+= 1.4.1 =
+* Fix: Categories Function now disables itself if the public option is not enabled.
+* Fix: Categories Shortcode now disables itself if the public option is not enabled.
+* Fix: Categories Shortcode drop down menu now goes to category pages automatically.
+* Fix: Categories Widget now disables itself if the public option is not enabled.
+* Fix: LightBox description is now a div for increased compatibility.

 = 1.4 =
 * New: CataBlog Sidebar Widget for displaying your catalogs.